-The applicant must describe how it is implementing its procurement and contract management policies and procedures in accordance with each of the following regulatory requirements:
+The applicant must describe how it will implement its procurement and contract management policies and procedures in accordance with each of the following regulatory requirements.
+Applicants must comply with the applicable requirements at 2 CFR part 200 to the extent that part 200 is incorporated into and made applicable by 24 CFR part 1000.